 Enable the Telnet Socket on Fedora

-After the server package is present, enable the listening socket so systemd starts accepting connections on TCP port 23.
+After the server package is present, enable the listening socket so systemd starts accepting connections on TCP port 23, Telnet’s default daemon port.

 sudo systemctl enable --now telnet.socket

-Check the socket state right away so you know Fedora is actually listening for Telnet traffic.
+Check the socket state right away so you know Fedora enabled the socket and started it successfully.

-That status confirms the socket is listening and waiting for inbound connections.
+The enabled result confirms the socket will start after reboots, and active confirms it is running now.
 Systemd starts the matching service instance only when a client actually connects.

 Verify the Telnet Listener on Fedora